Choose a language en

 Node Meta Formspecs

-minetest.show_formspec is not the only way to show a formspec; you can also add formspecs to a node’s metadata.
+core.show_formspec is not the only way to show a formspec; you can also add formspecs to a node’s metadata.
 For example, this is used with chests to allow for faster opening times - you don’t need to wait for the server to send the player the chest formspec.

-minetest.register_node("mymod:rightclick", {
+core.register_node("mymod:rightclick", {

 description = "Rightclick me!",